Weston Museum

 Weston Museum is a museum in Weston-super-Mare, North Somerset, England.
-It was established in 1861. and is home to North Somerset Council museum collection with exhibits relating to Weston-super-Mare and the surrounding area from 400 million years ago to the present day.
+It was established in 1861.
+It is home to North Somerset Council museum collection with exhibits relating to Weston-super-Mare and the surrounding area from 400 million years ago to the present day.

 History

 Weston Museum was founded in 1861 by William Mable.
 A shoemaker by trade, Mable came to Weston-super-Mare from London prior to the 1851 census.